 This is the home of Pygments.
-It is a generic syntax highlighter for general use in all kinds of software such as forum systems, wikis or other applications that need to prettify source code.
+It is a generic syntax highlighter suitable for use in code hosting, forums, wikis or other applications that need to prettify source code.
 Highlights are:

-- a wide range of common languages and markup formats is supported
+- a wide range of over 300 languages and other text formats is supported

 - special attention is paid to details that increase highlighting quality